phpMussel/phpMussel/_docs/readme.EN.txt

     Files for normalised ASCII signatures.
     Required if normalised ASCII signatures option in phpmussel.ini is enabled.
     Can remove if option is disabled (but files will be recreated on update).
     ~
+ /vault/coex_clamav.cvd (Signatures, Included)
+ /vault/coex_custom.cvd (Signatures, Included)
+ /vault/coex_mussel.cvd (Signatures, Included)
+    Files for Complex Extended signatures.
+    Required if the Complex Extended signatures option in phpmussel.ini is enabled.
+Can remove if the option is disabled (but files will be recreated on update).
+    ~
  /vault/elf_clamav_regex.cvd (Signatures, Included)
  /vault/elf_clamav_regex.map (Signatures, Included)